MarkLaVenia/rockr/README.md

         polls; therefore, it appears reach of the polls increased over time–likely giving an upward bias for bands in later polls when using vote sums as the metric of analysis.
-  - Constraining the date to only the final poll for each year avoids the problem of needing to account for albums that appeared on both qualifying and final polls;
+  - Constraining the data to only the final poll for each year avoids the problem of needing to account for albums that appeared on both qualifying and final polls;
       - however, on the premise that the magnitude of voter response is